vorteX-io-codes/technical-assessment-devops-template/README.md

 ```

 You are responsible for developing a Python code having the highest possible test coverage score and having the lowest possible coding rules errors/warnings.

-## 🎯 Set up the CI/CD

-Design a CI/CD workflow using Github actions to automatically:
-- check coding rules with ruff
-- test and measure test coverage with pytest and pytest-cov
-- build the Docker image of the lambda function
-- invoke the lambda function locally using the SAM CLI and check its response as integration test.

-You are responsible for providing a working CI/CD with 'success' status on the final commit.

 ## 🎯 Build the application
 Fill the `Dockerfile` to package your lambda function using the base image `public.ecr.aws/lambda/python:3.12`.